Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 * **Ripen Rate (frames)** (`changeRates`): `0.001-Inf` (default `0.005`)
 * **Alias**: `AntiDecayGoal`

-Notes: Colour changes (from grey to yellow) and a radial-timer fills over time during ripening process.
-Initial valence can be set with a float passed to the `initialValues` parameter, and valence can be set with a float passed to the `finalValues` parameter.
+Note: Colour changes (from grey to yellow) and a radial-timer fills over time during the ripening process.
+Initial valence can be set with a float passed to the `initialValues` parameter, and final valence can be set with a float passed to the `finalValues` parameter.

 ### Non-Episode-Ending Decay Goal